 His use of colour is spontaneous, using his palette to express the feelings and emotions a space can create.
 Describing his depictions as “more abstract” than true to life, Thompson Hall’s interpretations of buildings and places are windows into his experience and history.

-Most recently, Thompson has been awarded an Unlimited Emerging Artists co-comission with Ian Wornast to create the exhibition, My Life in London at The Koppel Project Hive.
+Thompson Hall was awarded an Unlimited Emerging Artists co-comission with Ian Wornast to create the exhibition, My Life in London at The Koppel Project Hive.

 My Life in London, Southbank Centre, 2018

 - Co-workshop Leader, Friday Afternoon Art Club, Royal Academy of Arts, 2016